psobczyk/admixedMOSGWA/README.txt

 files = "random_out"

-This string will be used as prefix for the destinations.
+This string will be used as prefix for the output filenames.

 For fine-tuning model selection, the section [model_selection] contains options